 We will reopen with Covid safety in place and staff training to provide a safe environment for our customers and our team.

 Thank you for your support and your understanding during such difficult times for us all.

-–All guests must check in by scanning the QR code provided with the NHS App or leave their details manually.
-This is required by Law.
+–All guests are advised to check in by scanning the QR code provided with the NHS App or leave their details manually.

 It is our duty to ensure we keep our customers and staff safe.
 We will operate with shorter menu to minimise the number of chefs in our kitchen and revise the opening times should this be necessary.

 We have completed a Covid-19 risk assessment which our staff has been trained for.
 These include regular washing of hands, keeping their distance and ensuring safety guides are followed throughout.

 The new Government guide requires the following